LinghengMeng/vreppy/README.md

 # vreppy: v-rep python

 **vreppy** is a python package intended to facilitate fast and convinent communication with [Coppelia Robotics V-REP simulator](http://www.coppeliarobotics.com/).
 This package is based on [reppy](https://github.com/Troxid/vrep-api-python) developed by Troxid.

+Read the documentation at [vreppy.io](vreppy.readthedocs.io).

 ## Getting started